GK-Hynes/postgresql-notes/README.md

 ### GROUP BY

-`GROUP BY` lets you aggregate data and apply functions to better understand how data is distributed per category.
+The `GROUP BY` clause divides the rows returned by the `SELECT` statement into groups.

+For each group, you can apply an aggregate function, for example, to calculate the sum of items or count the number of items in the groups.

 ```SQL
 SELECT category_col , AGG(data_col) FROM table_name GROUP BY category_col;